openanolis/dragonball-sandbox/crates/dbs-interrupt/README.md

 # dbs-interrupt

-Software indicating an event that needs immediate attention.
+Interrupts are used by hardware devices to indicate asynchronous events to the processor.
+The `dbs-interrupt` crate provides traits and data structures for the `Dragonball Sandbox` to manage interrupts for virtual and physical devices.

 An interrupt alerts the processor to a high-priority condition requiring the interruption of the current code the processor is executing.
 The processor responds by suspending its current activities, saving its state, and executing a function called an interrupt handler (or an interrupt service routine, ISR) to deal with the event.
 This interruption is temporary, and, after the interrupt handler finishes, unless handling the interrupt has emitted a fatal error, the processor resumes normal activities.

 Hardware interrupts are used by devices to communicate that they require attention from the operating system, or a bare-metal program running on the CPU if there are no OSes.
 The act of